Nonye2K3/chia/FreeBSD-Install.md

 The following procedure has been tested on FreeBSD 11.3 and 12.1.

+*IMPORTANT: These installation notes will apply for a future release of the Chia Network tools.
+The current 1.0beta7 release does not cleanly build using the procedure below.*

 ## Prerequisite package installation

 First, install prerequisite packages (as root, or using sudo):